Divine Prosperity: Heresy or What? #2

 Confessing God’s Word Aloud

-More than a few non-charismatic pastors and teachers have blown off the concept of confessing God’s Word aloud as nonsense and have dismissed it as cultish “mind-science,” but the fact of the matter is it has been scientifically proven that, though we can filter out what we heard from others or what we read, we cannot help but believe every word we personally say, regardless of its truth or falsehood.
+More than a few non-charismatic pastors and teachers have blown off the concept of confessing God’s Word aloud as nonsense, dismissing it as cultish mind-science, However, the underlying fact of the matter is it has been scientifically proven that, though we can filter out what we hear or read from others, we cannot help but believe every word we personally say, regardless of its truth or falsehood.
 This explains why some people who have repeated a lie long enough actually start believing it to be the truth, even though it is demonstrably false and they knew it was false when they started telling it.

 When we confess the Scriptures aloud, we cannot help but believe our own voices.
 Since our voices are speaking the Truth, we cannot help but believe the Truth.
 Over time, that Truth becomes our “reality.”
 This is what is meant by the term “being transformed by the renewing of our minds” in Romans 12:2 and “pulling down strongholds, casting down arguments and every high thing that exalts itself against the knowledge of God” in 2 Corinthians 10:4-5.